2019 WAJ Women's Caucus Retreat & Seminar

 7:30 AM to 8:30 AM Student Breakfast and Roundtable Discussions.

-Law Student Breakfast Panel Includes: Kristen S. Scheuerman, Amy Menzel, Jackie Nuckels, Nicole Marklein Bacher, Grace Kulkoski, Heather Nelson and Leah M. Michaelson-Link
+Law Student Breakfast Panel Includes: Kristen S. Scheuerman, Amy Menzel, Jackie Nuckels, Nicole Marklein Bacher, Grace Kulkoski, Heather Nelson, Leah M. Michaelson-Link and Whitney A. Johnson

 7:30 AM to 8:30 AM General Attendee Breakfast and Networking